BrandonHoffman/python-presentation/PITCHME.md

 @ul

 - python uses an internal data model to define all objects
-- this data model is what the internal python objects to make objects
+- this data model is to define how python interacts all objects
     - opearable with +, -, %, <, <=, and other operators
     - make objects callable
     - make objects iteable